firepear/homefarm/docs/backup.md

 # My controller state is fine; my image has just gotten old

+You probably only need to do this every few months, but it's easy to do whenever you decide that the time is right.

 1. Exit the controller, if it's active
 1. Rebuild the container: `'~/homefarm/bin/farmctl build-image'`
-   * This will not touch any configuration; it will only refresh the packages in the docker image
+   * This will not touch any configuration or the local Arch mirror;
+     it will only refresh the packages in the docker image
 1. `'~/homefarm/bin/farmctl up'`

 Done!